nargalzius/MapHelper/README.md

     });
 ```

-Although Google [doesn't recommend](https://youtu.be/rUYs765QX-8?t=12m50s) trying to destroy the map object, for posterities sake, I've included a `destroy` method.
-To destroy map, you simply call `myMap.destroy()`.

 That's pretty much it!
-The only things left to do for map manipulations are the methods discussed above.
+The only things left to know about are the actual methods for map manipulation.

 ## Methods